-Adrenal glands are two triangle shaped glands sitting on top of our kidneys.
-They secrete hormones to help us cope with stress and help regulate our immune function, metabolism, blood sugar and blood pressure.
+Adrenal glands are two triangle-shaped glands sitting on top of our kidneys.
+They secrete hormones to help us cope with stress and help regulate our immune function, metabolism, blood sugar, and blood pressure.

 Hormones secreted by the adrenal glands (aka Stress Hormones)

-Epinephrine, norepinephrine – regulate blood pressure.
+Epinephrine, norepinephrine – regulates blood pressure.

 Physical: pain, illness, low temperature, low blood sugar, changes in circadian rhythm

-Mental emotional stress; including past traumas, PTSD
+Mental and emotional stress; including past traumas, and PTSD.

 What is adrenal fatigue?

-Adrenal fatigue is a “functional” disorder, which means even though the adrenal function is low or high, it has not reached the severity and meet the definition of a disease.
+Adrenal fatigue is a “functional” disorder, which means even though the adrenal function is low or high, it has not reached the severity and meets the definition of a disease.
 However, the disorder is significant enough to cause systemic symptoms.

 Short term stress